 To be fair, some of the changes made to the SADX version of the level can count as enhancements.
 Even though they were likely added only to camouflage the removal of lighting (more on that in the Lighting section), the vertex colors are a nice touch in some areas.
 For example, the Gamecube version features a gradation in sand color.
 However, this is not visible in the PC port because of the fog that washes out the colors, even on things close to the player.

 In the second act of Emerald Coast there are supposed to be two Sweep badniks in the pool, but SADX has only one.
 This might seem like a minor thing to complain about, but the reason the badnik doesn’t show up is a programming error in the ports that causes many other enemies to not spawn.
 A similar problem happens with Leon badniks in different levels, the Egg Keeper in Final Egg 1* and the Sweeps in Twinkle Park Act 2.

 *Interestingly the Egg Keeper reappears in the Steam version, however the other enemies are still not fixed.

 Big’s area also has a few problems.
 For example, the shadow effect on the walls is less visible in underwater areas, although the Gamecube’s distortion effect makes it difficult to see either way:

 The water surface in the cave isn’t aligned properly with the underwater parts in the PC version:

-Finally, the subtle white fog effect is missing in the cave, although SADX adds green vertex colors on the walls:
+Finally, the subtle white fog effect is missing in the cave, although SADX adds green vertex colors on the walls, which arguably looks better: